ballerina-platform/module-ballerinax-googleapis.drive/Package.md

 * Easy and secure access to all of your content.
 * Store, share and collaborate on files and folders from any mobile device, tablet or computer.
 * Cloud-native collaboration apps to supercharge teamwork.
-* Drive integrates seamlessly with Docs, Sheets, and Slides, cloud-native apps that enable your team to collaborate effectively in real time.
+* Drive integrates seamlessly with Docs, Sheets, and Slides, cloud-native apps that enable your team to collaborate effectively in real-time.
 * Integration with the tools and apps your team is already using.
 * Drive integrates with and complements your team’s existing technology.
 * Drive works on all major platforms, enabling you to work seamlessly across your browser, mobile device, tablet and computer.

 ## Connector Overview

 The Google Drive Ballerina Connector allows you to access the [Google Drive API Version v3](https://developers.google.com/drive/api) through Ballerina.
 The connector can be used to implement some of the most common use cases of Google Drive.
 The connector provides the capability to programmatically manage files & folders in the drive.

 The Google Drive Ballerina Connector supports file and folder management operations related to creating, deleting, updating and retrieving.